TheRoks/therokscom/blog/content/posts/2019/10/efficient-building-a-monorepo-on-azure-devops/index.md

 ## Azure DevOps tasks and API's

-The last piece of this puzzle is Azure DevOps and it's features we can use to run in an optimal way.
+The last piece of this puzzle is Azure DevOps and its features we can use to run optimally.

 ### DevOps Yaml pipelines

 To run in an optimal way we use the relatively new Yaml pipelines in Azure DevOps.
-All what we do can also be achieved in classic mode, but I prefer Yaml.
+All that we do can also be achieved in classic mode, but I prefer Yaml.

-In this Yaml pipeline there are several split-ups to make.
-The most important here are jobs.
+In this Yaml pipeline, there are several split-ups to make.
+The most important here is jobs.
 Jobs can be dependent on each other.
 If you do not specify this dependency they will run in parallel, if possible.
 You must be able to run multiple agents at the same time.
 All the different code chunks we have, .NET, Angular, Sass, AngularJS run in different jobs.
-In a job we can specify the agent pool on which this job needs to run.
-For .NET we choose the 8 cores Windows machine, for client side jobs the Ubuntu 2 core machines.
+In a job, we can specify the agent pool on which this job needs to run.
+For .NET we choose the 8 cores Windows machine, for client-side jobs the Ubuntu 2 core machines.
-At the end we create one job to merge it all together and create a web deploy package for it.
+In the end, we create one job to merge it all and create a web deploy package for it.

 ### Pipeline Artifacts

 Pipeline artifacts is a task and will be the successor of the Publish Build Artifacts task.
 It's blazing fast and uses new techniques to achieve this.
 We will use it at the end of all separate jobs to upload the output.
-Even on a .NET webroot of 130MB it's a matter of seconds to upload this.
+Even on a .NET webroot of 130MB, it's a matter of seconds to upload this.
 In the merge job on the end, the download pipeline artifacts task is used.
 This downloads the artifact amazingly fast as well.

 ### Cache Beta